 So I ordered a few ingredients for a much better "soup": an adapter I made that uses male pin headers to give life to the Atomic PI, getting power from a normal 5.5x2.5mm plug.
 It also has a switch and a power LED.

-And since I did all this and no magic smoke came out, I did one final augmentation: I soldered a female USB breakout on the "webcam" connector, since I saw in the schematics that this was in fact a USB 2.0 port:
+Surprisingly, no magic smoke came out of all these hacks...
+So I did one final augmentation: I soldered a female USB breakout on the "webcam" connector, since I saw in the schematics that this was in fact a USB 2.0 port:

 To stabilize, electrically-isolate and provide some strength to the soldered USB port wires, I hot-glued them into place.